HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 <br>

 ##  Setting Up the Environment
-In part 2 we used a minimal Webpack deployment for testing.
-In this part we'll need a more capable environment for development.
+In Part 2 we used a minimal Webpack deployment for testing.
+In this part, we'll need a more capable environment for development.

 You may prefer to use a template such as [Vuejs's Webpack Template](https://github.com/vuejs-templates/webpack).
 This makes setup easy and adds features like hot reloading, but steepens the learning curve.

-### 1. Run `npm init -y`
+### 1. Run `npm init -y`.
-This command will create a `package.json` file, required for managing the packages we will be adding below.
+This command will create a `package.json` file, which is required for managing the packages we will be adding below.

 #### `-y`

-The `-y` param accepts all the defaults.
-You can remove this and then answer a series of questions, configuring metadata for the application.
+We need to configure some metadata for the application.
+The `-y` parameter accepts all the defaults.
+You can remove this if you wish to customize the configuration.

 <br>

-### 2. Move the javascript to `index.js`
+### 2. Move the javascript to `index.js`.
 Remove all the javascript we wrote in `index.html` and add it to the `/src/index.js` file.

 We are moving the javascript in order to support `include` statements.
-Templates such as the Vuejs template mentioned above can make this more seemless.
+Templates, such as the Vuejs template mentioned above, can make this more seamless.

 <br>

-### 3. Include `dist/main.js` in `index.html`
+<h3>3.
+Include `dist/main.js` in `index.html`.</h3>

 ```html
 <head>